BiaCode9/Music-Trivia-Mayhem/README.md

 - When user is right - alert "You Rock!"

-- When user reaches 20 correct answers — alert "You Owned It!
-You're a F*ckin Rockstar!"
+- After user answers 20 questions — alert "You Owned It!
+You're a F*ckin Rockstar!" if user answers more than 10 questions correct.
+If not, alert "You just don't have what it takes!
+Try again!"

 - Create functional website